-"Windows 8 consumer preview had its problems, from getting the devices to recognise our Seton Hall sh.edu domain to bumpy navigation with the Metro interface," Landry says.
+"Windows 8 consumer preview had its problems, from getting the devices to recognize our Seton Hall sh.edu domain to bumpy navigation with the Metro interface," Landry says.

 "But Microsoft provided great support.
 We had a list of what we thought was wrong.
 And the patches came.
 That gave me comfort.
-And 99% of our issues were resolved with the Windows 8 Release Preview.
+And 99 percent of our issues were resolved with the Windows 8 Release Preview.
 It was ultimately enough of a game-changer for us on tablets."

 But between writing off Windows 7 and going all in for Windows 8 tablets, Seton Hall first tested out a popular tablet you may have heard of: the iPad.

 iPads and Android Tablets: A Nightmare to Manage

 Landry and his staff, of course, are well-aware of Apple's ubiquitous iPad tablet and the rise of Google's Android OS.
 They are also aware of the BYOD (bring your own device) movement at work in many enterprises.

 But to give the best possible IT support to their students and faculty, Landry decided that standardization on Windows 8 made the most sense, especially after testing out the iPad and Android tablets in pilot programs.

 As expected, students were excited about the iPad form factor and long battery life, but soon enough there were obstacles.

 Members of Seton Hall's Class of 2016 and their new Windows 8 tablets.